2022 Carolina Panthers season

 The 2022 season was the Carolina Panthers' 28th in the National Football League (NFL) and their third and final season under head coach Matt Rhule.
 They attempted to improve on their 5–12 record from last season and return to the playoffs for the first time since the 2017 season.

 After a 1–4 start from the team, the Panthers fired head coach Matt Rhule, along with defensive coordinator Phil Snow.
-Rhule was replaced with defensive passing game coordinator Steve Wilks, who will serve as the interim head coach for the remainder of the season.
-After a Week 16 win against the Detroit Lions, they improved on their 5 win total from the previous 3 years.
+Rhule was replaced with defensive passing game coordinator Steve Wilks, who served as the interim head coach for the remainder of the season.
+After a Week 16 win against the Detroit Lions, they improved on their five-win total from the previous three years.
 However, they were eliminated from playoff contention for the fifth straight year when they lost to the Tampa Bay Buccaneers the following week.